There are 4 Types of PDF Statements

 You can process searchable .pdf’s with PDF Convert+ products, either as a text-based or image-based .pdfs, depending on text accuracy.

 Encrypted .pdf’s are text based .pdf’s, but when you copy/paste text from them into another document, you get what looks like gibberish characters, rather than what you expect.
 This is because the text has been internally encrypted.
 A very few banks create these type of encrypted .pdf’s.
-Because the encryption is done with the actual text characters in the .pdf statement, the encryption is different than password protection, and cannot be removed.
+Due to the fact the encryption is done with the actual text characters in the .pdf statement, the encryption is different than password protection, and cannot be removed.

 Encrypted .pdf’s can be successfully converted by processing them as image based .pdfs with Convert+ products or with the PDF+ AddOn.